dannynial27/assignment-2-syntax/README.md

    7. Methodology

       To begin with, we set up Apache Kafka in KRaft mode by downloading the latest version from the official website and extracting it on both PCs.
+We then modified the server.properties file to enable KRaft mode, ensuring the cluster ID was set and removing the Zookeeper settings.
    9. Result
    10. Conclusion